getsentry/sentry-javascript/packages/nuxt/README.md

 This package is a wrapper around `@sentry/node` for the server and `@sentry/vue` for the client side, with added functionality related to Nuxt.

+What is working:

+- Error Reporting

+What is partly working:

+- Tracing by setting `tracesSampleRate`

+What is not yet(!) included:

+- Source Maps
+- Connected Traces

 ## Automatic Setup

 todo: add wizard instructions